Tbot101/CleanRoomAutomation/README.md

 ## Python app.py

-Different app routes that correspond to url endpoints through which flask can extract data from the frontend
+Different app routes that correspond to url endpoints through which flask can extract data from the frontend.
 It uses this data to send instructions to the raspberry pi

-These app routes are dynamic through the use of <> and as a result it can easily scale up when there is more information or if different but similar routes added such as additional rooms
-    An example being "/<deviceName>/<action>”
+These app routes are dynamic through the use of <> and as a result it can easily scale up when there is more information or if different but similar routes added such as additional rooms.
+An example being `/<deviceName>/<action>`

-templateData = makeTemplateData() is required to send information about the status of each pin to the frontend
+`templateData = makeTemplateData()` is required to send information about the status of each pin to the frontend

 ![Fan Form](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/AppPY_AirconSignal.JPG?raw=true)

 os.system is used to send the IR signals to the air conditioner.
 This is done by using XMLHttpRequests and concatenating all the settings of the air conditioner such as temperature, mode and fan speed.

 ![Fan Form](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/AppPY_FanForm.JPG?raw=true)

-The fanslider PWM is received from the form submission.
+The fanslider PWM is received from the form submission on the frontend.
 The pwm for the relevant fanslider is also updated which acts as a storage of latest pwm values.
 As a result, when the pin is switched off and then switched back on it can fetch the latest pwm value automatically from the backend.

 ## Python createhtml.py

-This file automatically generates the HTML when more rooms are added

-It is dynamic and changes the input to each function accordingly

-It uses regex in python to change the keyword ‘CHANGENUMBER’ to the corresponding room number.
+This file automatically generates the HTML when more rooms are added.
+It is dynamic and changes the input to each function accordingly by using regex in python to change the keyword `CHANGENUMBER` to the corresponding room number.

 For example:
-Onclick=“airconoff(CHANGENUMBER)”
+`Onclick=“airconoff(CHANGENUMBER)”`
-Becomes airconoff(1), airconoff(2) and so on for each room After the python file is run there is an HTML file outputted also called newmain.html.
+Becomes `airconoff(1)`, `airconoff(2)` and so on for each room After the python file is run there is an HTML file outputted also called `newmain.html`.
 The contents of this file should be copied over to ‘main.html’ inside the templates folder

 ## styles.css
 Houses all the styling rules of the dashboard/GUI
-One variable called “—main-box-shadow” which can be used to change all box shadows at once More variables can be implemented to make the code clean and easy to read Overflow x is hidden to prevent having to scroll sideways A mixture of grid and flex displays as well as subgrids.
+One variable called `—main-box-shadow` which can be used to change all box shadows at once More variables can be implemented to make the code clean and easy to read Overflow x is hidden to prevent having to scroll sideways A mixture of grid and flex displays as well as subgrids.